gren-lang/parser/comparison.md

 Notice that we also had to hardcode `[` in the `lookAhead`.
 What if we update `term` to parse records that start with `{` as well?
 To get good commits on records, we must remember to update `lookAhead` to look for `oneOf "[{"`.
 Implementation details are leaking out of `term`!

-With `backtrackable` in this Elm library, you can just say:
+With `backtrackable` in this Gren library, you can just say:

 ```elm
 spaceThenArg : Parser Expr